-And when it comes to our financial attitudes, those whom we discuss and learn about money from will certainly have the most influence in our decisions and actions.
+And when it comes to our financial attitudes, those with whom we discuss and learn about money will certainly have the most influence on our decisions and actions.

-I had an officemate who knows a lot about the stock market.
-Actually, he was the one who got me interested on stock market trading in the first place — after I saw him reading a book on technical analysis at the office during lunch many years ago.
+I had an officemate who knew a lot about the stock market.
+Actually, he was the one who got me interested in stock market trading in the first place — after I saw him reading a book on technical analysis at the office during lunch many years ago.

 At present, if you ask who between us has the bigger portfolio, then the answer would be me — but simply because he has no money in the stock market.

-Yes, despite all those time and effort that he and I spent learning together back then, he still remains fearful and hesitant on investing and trading the stock market.
+Yes, despite all the time and effort that he and I spent learning together back then, he still remains fearful and hesitant about investing and trading the stock market.